I am grateful that when I ran into a racist client, I had a boss that allowed me to lead with my convictions.

 For about three to four years, I was part of a marketing consultant team for a company that I believed in.
 I thought they were honest, hard-working people that had a fantastic product that was helping others.
 Their employees felt comfortable calling me for advice, and I loved helping them bring ideas to fruition.

 Every marketing consultant knows that at the end of the day, clients want to know how their marketing activities are translating into sales.
 Expecting sales is reasonable and valid.
 Dollars out should eventually convert to dollars in.

 During the client’s last quarter of the year, we were in heavy communication with our strategy for the new year.
 Our goal was to utilize new platform capabilities and shift our message.
 It was typical for me to receive up to 2 phone calls a day.
 However, one day the conversation changed.

-Our team decided that terminating service was the only response.
+Terminating service was the only response for our team, which we did.
 When I sent the letter to discontinue service, I HOPED the client would say that their eyes were opened or apologize.
-I was naive.
+Again, I was naive.
 The response I received was, “I’m sorry to hear this.”
 True to form, they never paid for their last month of service.
 We were okay eating this cost.

-Doing the right thing put me and others at a financial loss, but our action in this situation was important.
+Doing the right thing put me and others at a financial loss, but our actions in this situation were important.
+Our actions set precedence.